12Starlight/React-Redux/W13D2/redux_lite/definitions.md

   * reducers will have a default value for their `prevState`
   * if a reducer 'ignores' an `action`, it will return the unmodified `prevState`
   * if a reducer 'responds' to an `action`, it will either return something completely new (data from an action) or will create a **new copy** of the `prevState` before making any changes

+Remember to use Object.assign or import { merge } from 'lodash' and do a deep copy of the store's state.
+When assigning a key wrap the entire assignment in an object like so:

+      if (action.type === 'working professional') {
+        return Object.assign(oldState, { role: action.newRole });